 With our focus on continuous improvement and customer service, United Scaffolding employs 3D design technology to provide customers with the most accurate scaffold piece counts.
 This technology, which can be used for the design of both simple and complex scaffold solutions, allows users to see if there are any shortcomings with the original design, refining or changing anything that may need modification, prior to the actual construction.

 Using 3D design, we can assist customers by verifying the inventory needed to begin their project on time and within budget.
 It also allows us to create a comprehensive bill of materials for each project.
 We can build a model of a complicated scaffold in minutes, with the quantities of materials reported automatically.
 This enables us to create accurate loading lists and detailed pricing reports to ensure the most efficient and cost-effective quotations possible.

 – The 3D model can be used for schedule forecasting and resource planning;

 – Change management is simplified; when a change is made to the model, the estimated quantities is not automatically, updated;

 – With a more efficient workflow, there is time to focus on other critical factors, such as risk mitigation and owner and subcontractor relationship management;

 – The stage is set for collaboration and exchange of data throughout the course of the project; and

-– Work can be leveraged as a benchmark for similar projects in the future.
+– Inventory and manpower can be leveraged as a benchmark for similar projects in the future.